 T.J.
 Brooks (Echo Park)

 Located at Lincoln Avenue and Echo Drive this 7 acre park is described by some as simply “serenity”.
 A 1,600 foot walking trail circles a pond located in the middle of the park.
-This area is currently under construction as we are adding pavilions, more benches, rest room facilities and a dog park.
-There is not much else to ask for on a relaxing day.
+This newly-constructed park currently features pavilions, additional benches, rest room facilities and a dog park.

 Located on North Bayshore Drive this fishing pier has plenty of room for everyone.
 Popular among the residents of Valparaiso and surrounding areas for catching fish.
 Complete with two cleaning stations, running water and 24 hour rest rooms.